PrabhatkrBharti/PolitePEER/README.md

 consists our defined Embedding layer using word2vec.
 Our defined Embedding layer returns a 300 dimensional embedding vectoer which passes it to BiLSTM.
 NOYE: Make sure `is_BiLSTM = True` while running the notebook.
 Also, load the `Embedding-Matrix.pickle` [link](https://drive.google.com/file/d/1rLlHkxkujGiZNTtmoP0GplOgRVRFmCw2/view?usp=share_link) to load the weights for our custom embeddings.

 ### 4) Inter Annotator Agreement :
-This [notebook](https://github.com/meithnav/IIT-PolitenessLevels-Dataset/blob/main/IAA/iaa.ipynb) depicts Fleiss Kappa, Krippendroff Alpha, and Cohen Kappa scores, suggesting how well multiple annotators have annoatated the review following the proposed annotation guidelines.
+This [notebook](https://github.com/meithnav/IIT-PolitenessLevels-Dataset/blob/main/IAA/iaa.ipynb) suggest how well multiple annotators have annoatated the review following the proposed annotation guidelines.

 #### IMPORTANT POINTS BEFORE RUNNING: